top of page

 The above quotation in the context of planning makes us think: how important is language and what role does it have in constructing reality?
 Can it be used as a tool to change it?

 In prior posts, I have mentioned how the ideas behind an agile way of working resonate more with practitioners than the word 'agile'.
-I have recently questioned using the term because of misunderstandings and negative perceptions.
-In my most recent posts, I have started to change my description to phrases such as a "people-centered" or "human-centered" way of working, attempting to shift the focus to the concepts themselves: learning, iteration, experimentation, etc.
+I then questioned using the term because of misunderstandings and negative perceptions.
+Further, I suggested considering using wording such as a "people-centered" or "human-centered" way of working, in order to shift the focus to the concepts themselves: learning, iteration, experimentation, etc.

 The word 'agile' may have too much baggage to the point that some people see it as something that isn't agile at all.
 To the point where it becomes very distracting from its actual ideas and utility.
-To the point that we forget that its goal is to connect people, keep information flowing, and allow learning and growth.
-It should be a tool for planning to work in line with its purpose, which as one practitioner with 60 years of experience stated:
+In this case we may forget that its goal is to connect people, keep information flowing, and allow learning and growth.
+And importantly, that it is a tool for urban planning to work in line with its purpose, which as one practitioner with 60 years of experience stated:

 “The ultimate role of the planner is to help a community become a better place”